-John is the Chairman of the Anglican Connection, a Canon of St Andrew’s Cathedral, Sydney, and Commissary to the Archbishop of Sydney in the USA.
+John is the Chairman of the Anglican Connection, and an Honorary Canon of St Andrew’s Cathedral, Sydney.

 Educated at the Universities of Sydney (Australia), London and Durham (U.K.), he was ordained at St Andrew’s Anglican Cathedral, Sydney, Australia, and has spent most of his professional life as the senior minister of two large Anglican churches in Australia – one in Canberra, ACT (which he founded), the other in Mosman, Sydney, NSW.